cu-library/carto-2016/carto2016_fireinsurance.md

 ---
 ## Introduction to the problem
-Finding FIP's through LAC's website is:
+Finding FIP's through LAC's website is

-  - slow
+  - Slow
   - Incorrect
-  - time-consuming
+  - Time-consuming
 ---

 ## Solution